aiidateam/aiida-core/docs/source/concepts/processes.rst

  * Calculation-like
  * Workflow-like

-The calculation-like processes have the capability to *create* data, whereas the workflow-like processes orchestrate other processes and have the ability to *return* data produced by other calculations.
+The calculation-like processes have the capability to *create* data, whereas the workflow-like processes orchestrate other processes and have the ability to *return* data produced by calculations.
 Again, this is a distinction that plays a big role in AiiDA and is crucial to understand.
 For this reason, these different types of processes also get a different sub class of the ``ProcessNode`` class.
 The hierarchy of these node classes and the link types that are allowed between them and ``Data`` nodes, is explained in detail in the :ref:`provenance implementation<concepts_provenance_implementation>` documentation.